Aider-AI/aider/docs/unified-diffs.md

 to identify challenging refactoring tasks.
 The goal was to find:

-- Source files that contain class methods which are non-trivial, having 100-250+ AST nodes in their implementation.
+- Source files that contain classes with non-trivial methods, having 100-250+ AST nodes in their implementation.
 - Focus on methods that are part of a larger class, which has at least twice as much code as the method itself.
 - Select methods that don't use their `self` parameter, so they can be trivially refactored out of the class.